 A sudden downpour the other day put my friend Victoria on delay too.
 If you are coming down soon note that daytime showers are starting to happen, for how long is anyone’s guess.
 We need the rain though because it’s been so hot and dusty otherwise.

-Another reason I like scattered daytime showers is they wash a calming energy over the island.
+Another reason I like scattered daytime showers is they wash calming energy over the island.
 Of course, I say that now that I live in town.
 It would be a different story if I was still down south in my old mudpuddle hood (San Pablo) 😀

 Patience is definitely a virtue in Belize.